A Vision of Urban Agriculture for Cambridge

 To meet increased demand, the Food and Fitness Policy Council, Urban Agriculture Initiative envisions the expansion of gardening and farming in Cambridge to promote the production of healthy and nutritious food for the benefit of all, particularly for those who are food insecure, and to strengthen local business and economic development.
 Benefits go beyond just nutritious food and include community resilience and skills development opportunities, as described in the report Health Lens Analysis of Urban Agriculture Policy, Cambridge MA.

 The report Envision Cambridge includes urban agriculture and the adoption of “an urban agriculture ordinance to increase local food production.”
-One of the strategies in the citywide Community Health Improvement Plan (link to CHIP) is to support urban agriculture through partnerships that promote gardening and farming.
+One of the strategies in the citywide Community Health Improvement Plan is to support urban agriculture through partnerships that promote gardening and farming.
 This involves expanding the capacity of communities and neighborhoods to grow food, Cambridge in Motion mini-grants, and policy development.
 Policy includes the development of a zoning ordinance for commercial ground level and rooftop farming, high tech farming (such as hydroponics), shipping container farming in more districts than currently allowed, and soil safety regulation.

 Gardening and Farming in Cambridge